 When it comes to buying and selling property in Australia, the process seems to go on forever and can often be quite complicated.
 So to help understand the steps of conveyancing, we asked Chief Executive at My Place Conveyancing, David King to give us a rundown.
-This is the first guest blog, in a two part series around conveyancing.
-Stay tuned for David’s next blog that aims to answer the long poised question of: What is the difference between a solicitor and conveyancer?

 What is conveyancing?